atarazana/gramola-operator/part-1-2.md

 ## Final tests

-Finally let's check the result.
+Finally, let's check the result.
 And yes... there it is the second container!

 ```sh
 $ kubectl get pod -n operator-tests